Why do I need this test?

 Am I eligible for the test?

-To be eligible, you must not have had a prior cancer diagnosis.
-You also need to have at least two risk factors for oesophageal adenocarcinoma, including:
+You also need to have at least one of two risk factors for EAC, including:

-• age > 50 years
+• Age > 50 years

-• overweight (BMI > 25 kg/m²).
+• Overweight BMI > 25 kg/m2

 How do I do the test?